The best skin care products for people over 40, according to derms | CNN Underscored

 Sunscreens

-We can confirm: Every single dermatologist says sunscreen is the number one way to prevent early signs of aging.
+We can confirm: Every single dermatologist says sunscreen is the No. 1 way to prevent early signs of aging.

 EltaMD UV Clear Broad-Spectrum SPF 46 ($37; dermstore.com)

-This mineral sunscreen isn’t just a favorite of Carlos: It’s also one of Dermstore’s bestsellers.
+This mineral sunscreen isn’t just a favorite of Carlos’; it’s also one of Dermstore’s bestsellers.
 One reviewer says, “This is the only facial sunscreen that I purchase.
 It is perfect for everyday wear and is fantastic under makeup.
 I love that it has zinc oxide in it for strong protection.”

-Shiseido X Tory Burch Ultimate Sun Protector Lotion SPF 50+ Sunscreen ($49; ulta.com)
+Shiseido x Tory Burch Ultimate Sun Protector Lotion SPF 50+ Sunscreen ($49; ulta.com)

 This limited-edition sunscreen may have fun packaging, but the formula is serious business.
-It goes on smooth and feels hydrating—never drying.
+It goes on smooth and feels hydrating — never drying.

 Dermalogica PowerBright TRx Pure Light SPF 50 ($68; ulta.com)

 “Anywhere above or below the towel needs to be covered daily even when working from home,” says Ava.
-“If you’re outside and in more intensive sun, double down on sunscreen every 90 minutes with 30 SPF and add a hat or sun protective clothing.”
+“If you’re outside and in more intensive sun, double down on sunscreen every 90 minutes with 30 SPF and add a hat or sun-protective clothing.”

 Skinceuticals Physical Fusion Daily Brightening UV Defense ($35; dermstore.com)